Wolfpack Hecht: Dartford

-At 06:12 on 12 June the 4,093-ton British merchant ship Dartford was torpedoed and sunk by U-124 south of Cape Race.
-The master, 25 crewmen and four gunners were lost, while 14 crewmen and three gunners were picked up by the British rescue ship Gothland.
+At 06:12 on 12 June the 4,093-ton British merchant ship Dartford was torpedoed and sunk by U-124.

 From convoy ONS 102

 Seattle Spirit

 At about 06.20 on 18 June, U-124 fired two spreads of two torpedoes at three ships of Convoy ONS 102, en route from Murmansk to New York.
 One torpedo struck the 5,627-ton American merchant ship Seattle Spirit, causing flooding and a boiler explosion which killed one officer and two men below.
 The remaining 9 officers, 28 men, 11 armed guards (the ship was armed with a 4 in gun, four .50 caliber and four .30 caliber machine guns) and 7 passengers abandoned ship in lifeboats.
 They were picked up by the corvette HMCS Agassiz, and Seattle Spirit was shelled and sunk at 20:30 by Agassiz after it was determined she could not be salvaged.